francolutzen/Lighting-Control-Lab/Lighting-Control/DMX192-Controller.md

 Scanner 12 → Channels 177–192

+This organization is a limitation of the controller and should not be confused with DMX512 addressing itself.

 ---

 Because each Scanner Button controls a dedicated 16-channel block, a DMX192 controller can directly manage up to 12 independent fixture groups.